Financial Economics BSc (Hons)Study level: Undergraduate

 - Build industry insight

-Learn from experienced staff and hear from industry professionals who, in the past, have included speakers from HM Treasury, Lloyds Bank, Barclays, and the European Commission.
+Learn from experienced staff and hear from industry professionals who, in the past, have included speakers from HM Treasury, Lloyds Bank, Barclays, and the European Commission (speakers are subject to availability).

-- Develop practical skills in our Bloomberg Trading Floor
+- Develop practical skills in our Bloomberg Trading Floor4

 - Access additional maths and stats support4